 Olumiant and Rinvoq Lawsuits

 The FDA has issued a warning and forced the makers of Olumiant and Rinvoq to include additional warnings.
 The updated warnings highlight the serious health complications associated with taking these medications.
-If you have taken these prescription medications, you may qualify for compensation.

 Here is everything you need to know about the Olumiant and Rinvoq lawsuits: